orientechnologies/orientdb-docs/source/Configuration.md

 ##### security.userPasswordSaltIterations

 Number of iterations to generate the salt or user password.
-Changing this setting does not affect stored passwords.
+Changing this setting does not affect stored passwords..

 ```
 Setting name...: security.userPasswordSaltIterations